KenDickey/Cuis-Smalltalk-Morphic-Misc1/RoughGuide.md

 - DropColorMorph -
 A "color swatch" with a custom #dropAction: which gathers color setters into a popup selector menu.
 - DropTargetMorph -
 Solves the problem of dropping state and behavior changes onto a specific Morph.
 One creates a DropTarget and drops Morph updaters on that.
-See how items are added to the Morph Menu via the method Morph>>addCustomMenuItems:hand: in the '*morphit-misc1' method category.
+See how items are added to the Morph Menu via the method Morph>>addCustomMenuItems: hand: in the '*morphit-misc1' method category.
 - EditPanel - My editModel is a "putty" or "shadow" copy to which all edit operations are applied.
 Subclassed by LayoutMorphEditPanel and LayoutSpecEditPanel.
 If the user Update's then the changes are propagated from the editModel to the model.
 - FrameMorph -
 Another morph with a custom drawOn: method.
-Method morphContainsPoint: is specialized so that mouse clicks are only notices on the frame itself.
+Method morphContainsPoint: is specialized so that mouse clicks are only noticed on the frame itself.
 - FramedLayoutMorph -
 Subclass of LayoutMorph which adds a frame.
 - ImagePallet -
 Used to display a pallet of widgets to grab a copy of to drop on something else.
 Examples on the class side.
 - LabelMorph -
 A StringMorph used as a label.
 Has a few added convenience methods.
 - LayoutMorphEditPanel - Useful to edit Layouts.
-Selectable from a Morph's Menu.
+Selectable from a Morph's menu.
 - LayoutSpecEditPanel - Useful to edit LayoutSpecs.
-Selectable from a Morph's Menu.
+Selectable from a Morph's menu.
 - LineMorph -
 A line useful to show a connection between other Morphs.
 - PalletLayoutMorph -